alex-arana/dtsproject/readme.txt

 Build the Src code and Install
 ==============================
 This will build and install all the sub-modules of the dts project.
-Note, if you are behind an Http proxy, you will need to provide proxyHost and proxyPort properties as shown below (the dts-schema sub-module downloads XSD schemas from the internet and so the build needs online access - would be better if the build could be done offline - TODO).

   cd minx-dts